More US firms are boosting faith-based support for employees

 A few companies have long-established faith-in-the-workplace programs, such as Arkansas-based Tyson Foods, which deploys a team of more than 90 chaplains to comfort and counsel employees at its plants and offices.
 That program began in 2000.

 Grim is an associate scholar at the Religious Liberty Project at Georgetown University and a former senior researcher with the Pew Research Center.
-From 2015-16, he served as chair of the World Economic Forum’s global agenda council on the role of faith.
+From 2015 to 2016, he served as chair of the World Economic Forum’s global agenda council on the role of faith.

 Grim’s foundation, founded in 2014, recently completed a detailed analysis ranking the Fortune 100 companies on their commitment to religious inclusion as part of those programs.